ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 ![Table filter](navigate_in_tables/table_filter.png)

 In most columns, you can type in what you are looking for.
-The example above shows a search for all devices with an IP address starting `10.67.254` throughout all the ARP tables in our lab environment.
+The example above shows a search for all devices with an IP address starting with `10.67.254` throughout all the ARP tables in our lab environment.

 Use this button to clear the filter: